 “When we implemented Teamcenter, it allowed us to standardize the references of parts that had previously been identified with different codes, depending on the site,” explains Daniel Mancini.
 “For the ‘standard’ parts, this inferred a reduction in active references of 25 percent on average, reaching 50 percent for certain categories.
 For the ‘material’ parts, the references were reduced by approximately 10 percent.
 This standardization brought about a considerable improvement to our synergies with the purchasing department.”

 When the company was acquired by Cevital Group in April 2014, a new challenge arose: migrating all Teamcenter data from the server in Spain to a server in France.
-To successfully complete this migration, Brandt called on Cadesis, a Siemens PLM Software solution partner.
-“We faced a major challenge since the deadline could not be missed: the switch-over had to take place over a weekend, and everything had to be up and running by Monday morning,” explains Patrice Mack, sales manager with Cadesis.
+To successfully complete this migration, Brandt called on Fealinx, a Siemens Digital Industries Software solution partner.
+“We faced a major challenge since the deadline could not be missed: the switch-over had to take place over a weekend, and everything had to be up and running by Monday morning,” explains Patrice Mack, sales manager with Fealinx.

 Teamcenter facilitates collaboration within different Groupe Brandt entities that share the same data, including the research, process planning, purchasing, acceptance-testing (compliance/quality control) and after-sales departments.
 “When the R&D (research and development) units were scattered over a number of different sites in Spain, Poland and France, co-designing shared platforms without this tool would have been very difficult, if not impossible,” recalls Daniel Mancini.